 - The Affordable Care Act: Law and Policy Governing Private Health Insurance

-A cumulative minimum grade point average of "B-" must be attained in the courses that are counted toward the U.S. Health Law Certificate's specialization requirements.
+Students must earn a minimum grade point average of "B-" (2.67/4.00) in the courses that are counted toward the U.S. Health Law Certificate's specialization requirements.

 Credits completed for this Certificate will also count toward the total number of credits required for the General LL.M. and as specialization credits for the LL.M. in Global Health Law.